mycroft/grafana/docs/sources/administration/configuration.md

 Configures max number of alert annotations that Grafana stores.
 Default value is 0, which keeps all alert annotations.

+### cluster_alerting

+If enabled, Grafana will try to lock its instance in cache as the sole responsible to evaluate alerts.
+Default is `false`.

+### clustering_instance

+Set internal lock name.
+Each `cluster_instance` should be different.
+Default is `localhost`.

+### clustering_timeout_seconds

+Default timeout before token expires.
+Once expired, another instance can take the alerting ownership.
+Default is `300`.

 <hr>

 ## [annotations]